 What is Blockchain?

-The secret to the ballooning price of bitcoins and the threatened bubble lies in the term blockchain.
+The secret to bitcoins and the once-threatened price bubble lies in the term blockchain.
 Under the blockchain system, essential information about any kind of transaction or documentation is incorporated into a digital block that is hooked into to the previous electronically created block, all the way back to the first one created in 2009.
 That’s the chain.

 The cryptographic code in cryptocurrency (hence the term crypto-token) is used for transforming the information to give it a unique code.
 It means that each segment is unlike any other.

 You can’t change it unless you change every other block in the chain and on every computer in the system.
 And every participating computer is part of the system.
 Hence, the blockchain technology is supersafe.

 The Geneva-based World Economic Forum and its new Center for the Fourth Industrial Revolution (sited in San Francisco) published Realizing the Potential of Blockchain, by the Canadian father and son team of Don and Alex Tapscott, on 29 June 2017.

 The 46-page report offers more than a simple explanation of blockchains and the challenge to conventional financial systems.
 It also includes several proposals on how the system can move safely forward.

 Bitcoin’s main rival in digital coinage, Ethereum or ether, and the main subject of this article, had an even more spectacular month.
 On 21 June 2017 it “flash-crashed” in price from $296 to 10 cents before recovering its losses.